What matters most: impacted fetal head at caesarean birth

 Is there a deadline for completing the questions?

-• The deadline for completing questions is shown on the project webpage.
+The deadline for completing questions is [insert date here].
 Please do answer all the questions you wish to by this date.

 What are the possible benefits of taking part?